 Bowls are better than bottles as lapping from a bowl is more natural to rabbits.
 The spout of bottles can easily get clogged, and will freeze in winter if your rabbit lives outside.

 Bowls will not get blocked, but they may get spilled or knocked over so it’s a good idea to provide a bowl and a bottle if you can.
-Change the water in both daily, clean them regularly and keep them free of any slime or debris.
+Change the water in both daily, clean them regularly and keep them free from any slime or debris.

 Why is water important?